1 Legal and enforcement framework

 (a) Data processing

-"[A]ny operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction."
+Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as:

 (b) Data processor

-"[A] natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller."
+A natural or legal person, public authority, agency or other body which processes personal data on behalf of the data controller.

 (c) Data controller

-"[T]he natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data."
+A natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purpose and means of processing of personal data.

 (d) Data subject

-An identified or identifiable natural person to whom information relates.
+An identified or identifiable natural person who is the subject of personal data.

 (e) Personal data